Data Centers in Muriaé

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not available locally.
-Interconnection is handled through private peering or by connecting to the primary national exchange, IX.br in São Paulo, which is the center of Brazil's internet traffic exchange.
+Internet Exchange Points (IXPs): Public peering is not available locally.
+Interconnection is typically handled through private peering arrangements or via the national IX.br exchange points located in larger metropolitan areas like São Paulo.

 Power Analysis